apache/incubator-kie-drools/kogito-springboot/starters/README.md

 Replace `${version.kogito}` with the [current version of Kogito](https://github.com/kiegroup/kogito-runtimes/releases).

-## Kogito Spring Boot Starter
+## jBPM with Drools Spring Boot Starter

-The `kogito-spring-boot-starter` is an all-in-one descriptor for projects that needs every Business Automation engine provided by Kogito.
+The `jbpm-with-drools-spring-boot-starter` is an all-in-one descriptor for projects that needs every Business Automation engine.
 It includes Decisions, Rules, Process, Predictions and the Serverless Workflow implementation.

-If your project has all these assets, or you're just trying Kogito and want a quick way of getting started, this is the starter you need.
+If your project has all these assets or you want a quick way of getting started, this is the starter you need.
 For a more granular approach, consider the specific starters (or a combination of them).
 See below in the following sections how to use them.